OpenCamp-cc/opencamp.cc/content/docs/faq.md

     You will be given up to 2 chances to catch up on assignments or tasks that you are unable to complete on schedule.
-Failure to do so may result in you being asked to leave the Bootcamp.
+Failure to do so may result in you being asked to leave the course.
 We will refund you based on the amount you have paid via prorated refund calculations.

 - What happens if I have a personal emergency?